trstringer/awesome-tech-conferences/README.md

 ## June 2018
 - :star: (June 12-14) [DockerCon](http://2018.dockercon.com/) (San Francisco, CA) - The container conference for the Docker Community
+- :star: (June 10-11) [DEVit Web Conference](http://devitconf.org/) (Thessaloniki, Greece) - Each year we meticulously vet and select remarkable speakers to deliver the best talks on web development.
+Whether it's Frontend, Backend, DevOps or Mobile that you care about, join us to learn about the most modern practices and techniques.
+A truly 360° conference!
+Organised by the most active, independent, non-profit, local organizations.
 - :star: (June 4-6) [Monitorama](http://monitorama.com) (Portland, OR) - Popular conference about anything related to monitoring, metrics and tracing.

 ## April 2018